+WHY ARE SOME COMPANIES CLAIMING POLYURETHANE HAS THE HIGHEST R-VALUE?
 When some companies quote R-values of 32 to 34 for polyurethane walk-ins, they are quoting what is called fresh R-values, the R-value you have when you first take the insulation out of the mold.
 The operating temperatures of the insulation are not being considered.
-They are quoting R-32 to R-34 at 75° F mean operating temperature.
-The 32.5° F mean temperature of a walk-in freezer and the effect of moisture penetration, as in real life applications, are not being considered.
+They are quoting R-32 to R-34 at 75°F mean operating temperature.
+The 32.5°F mean temperature of a walk-in freezer and the effect of moisture penetration, as in real life applications, are not being considered.
 To find the actual operating R-value of any insulation, you have to look at how it performs in real life applications.
-Since a walk-in freezer usually operates at -10° F inside and 75° F outside, a 32.5° F mean temperature needs to be used.
-Since moisture and aging mostly occur up front, a 60 month decreasing R-value needs to be considered.
-In 5 years the R-value of 4" polyurethane has dropped to an R-value of 6 and 4" extruded polystyrene to an R-value of 15.
-The performance R-value for extruded polystyrene has become almost three times better than urethane.
-What does this all mean to you?
+Since a walk-in freezer usually operates at -10°F inside and 75°F outside, a 32.5°F mean temperature needs to be used.
+Since moisture and aging mostly occur up front, a 60-month decreasing R-value needs to be considered.
+In 5 years, the R-value of 4" polyurethane will drop to an R-value of 6, making 4" extruded polystyrene nearly 3 times that of urethane.